dOpensource/dsiprouter/docs/use-cases.rst

 The following screenshot(s) shows how to configure a SIP trunk within FusionPBX for IP Authentication.

 1. Log into your FusionPBX.
-2. Click Accounts --> Gateways.
+2. Click Accounts --> Gateways-->Click the + sign to add a gateway/SIP Trunk.
 The only fields you will need to fill here are:

    - Gateway= Name of the SIP Trunk
    - Proxy= IP address of the SIP trunk